cardano-foundation/CIPs/CIP-0013/README.md

   - [Apple Developer Docs > Defining a custom URL scheme for your app](https://developer.apple.com/documentation/xcode/defining-a-custom-url-scheme-for-your-app)
   - [React Native > Linking](https://reactnative.dev/docs/linking.html)

+### Rationale for payment links

+#### Why confine payment links to address and mount like BIP-21?

+BIP-21 is limited to only features Bitcoin supports.
+A similar feature for Ethereum would, for example, also support gas as an extra parameter.
+BIP-21 is easily extensible but we have to take precaution to avoid different wallets having different implementations of these features as they become available on Cardano.
+To get an idea of some extra features that could be added, consider this (still under discussion) proposal for Ethereum: [EIP-681](https://eips.ethereum.org/EIPS/eip-681)

-### For stake pool links: How do URI delegation portfolio links supplement use of JSON files for the same purpose?
+### Rationale for stake pool links

+#### How do URI delegation portfolio links supplement use of JSON files for the same purpose?

 URIs facilitate the "social element" of delegated staking and pool promotion through a socially familiar, easily accessible, and less centralised convention for sharing stake pool references and potential delegation portfolios without having to construct or host a JSON file.